jordimarimon/scss-to-tailwindcss/README.md

 The properties that need to extend the `tailwindcss` default theme, should be defined inside a SASS map named `$extend`.

-An exemple of a theme configuration:
+An example of a theme configuration:

 ```scss